top of page

 Starting Point

-My process for tackling the illustrations was rather intuitive.
-I began with the pieces that felt easiest, or resonated the most with me.
-For example, one of my favourite illustrations from the project was the buttress tree roots, and it was also the first one I completed.
-This approach of following what "called out to me" kept the momentum going and helped tackle creative blocks.
+My process for tackling the illustrations was intuitive.
+I began with the pieces that felt easiest or resonated the most with me.
+For example, one of my favorite illustrations from the project was the buttress tree roots, and it was also the first one I completed.
+This approach of following what "called out to me" kept the momentum going and helped me tackle creative blocks.

 Grouping Similar Illustrations

 Since the author was on a semi-strict deadline, I had the flexibility to choose the order of my work.
-I often grouped similar-looking illustrations together and worked on them consecutively, which helped maintain consistency and efficiency.
+I often grouped similar-looking illustrations together and worked on them consecutively.
+This method helped maintain consistency and efficiency.

 Style and Design Choices